 When it comes to splurging prize money, MLB beats the other US sports leagues like NFL, NBA and MLS.
-The estimated prize pool for the 2017 championship was $66 million.
+The estimated prize money for the 2022 champions Houstan Astros was $35 million.

 FIFA World Cup secures the place of the most spectacular, hi-decibel event in the world of sports.
 The buzz generated around the event is unparalleled.
 The first World Cup was played in 1930 and ever since, it has been held after every 4 years, of course, barring a few exceptions in between.

-The 2018 FIFA World Cup broke all the previous records.
-The prize pool increased to $400 million this time – a hike of $42 million from 2014 edition’s $358 million.
+The 2022 FIFA World Cup broke all the previous records.
+The prize pool increased to $440 million this time – a hike of $40 million from the 2018 edition’s $400 million.

 Europa League for years has served the second fiddle to the much bigger Champions League competition.
 Every year in May, with the respective conclusion of seasons in various leagues, fans get to know where their favorite clubs would play.